 10:00 a.m. to 2:00 p.m.

-Please read through the sections below for information about specific services for Fall 2020.
+Please read through the sections below for information about specific services.

 If you have selected a phone appointment, your Career Consultant will call you at the start of the appointment time.
 If for some reason you have not received a call after five minutes of the appointment start time, please emil us at CareerServices@usf.edu for help getting connected.

 If you have selected a Microsoft Teams videochat appointment, your Career Consultant will email you a link to sign into Microsoft Teams at the start of your appointment time.
 Please monitor your email for this link.
 For the best experience, we recommend that you use Google Chrome and that you connect via a desktop or laptop computer, however other web browsers and tablets or smartphones may work.